Normal Puberty and Development

 Clinical evaluation for delayed puberty

-In addition to obtaining a detailed history about growth, ask about delayed puberty in parents and siblings, history of chronic disease, cryptorchidism, and history of malignancy treated with chemotherapy and radiotherapy.
+In addition to obtaining a detailed history of growth, ask about delayed puberty in parents and siblings, history of chronic disease, cryptorchidism, and history of malignancy treated with chemotherapy and radiotherapy.
 Assess nutrition status and cognitive development.

-After the history, observe height percentile, weight percentile and growth velocity.
+After history, observe height percentile, weight percentile and growth velocity.
 If growth velocity is less than 3 cm per year, suspect an underlying endocrine that inhibits growth (e.g. hypothyroidism).
 Obesity in boys is associated with a delay in the onset of puberty.
 Encourage weight loss in these patients.

-In general, the physical exam should focus on identifying signs of a chronic disease, neurological abnormalities, signs of adrenarche, and the Tanner stage.
+In general, the physical exam should focus on identifying signs of chronic disease, neurological abnormalities, signs of adrenarche, and the Tanner stage.
 In males, the testes and penile length should be measured.
 A testes length greater than 2.5 and a penile length greater than 3 cm indicates the onset of puberty.

 In addition, the scrotal skin should be observed for signs of darkening.
 In females, breast tissue should be evaluated by having the child lay in the supine position.
 Finally, the presence of signs of Turner syndrome – arched palate, cubitus valgus, and short fourth metacarpals – should be noted.

 Laboratory studies for delayed puberty